 As a welder, you need to get safety training before working on the field to ensure your safety. strictly following the safety mechanism and wearing safety equipment reduces the chance of injury even while working on projects in the hardest locations.

-Moreover, if you want to excel in pipeline welding, you need to get appropriate training in the manual as well as automatic welding.
+Moreover, if you want to excel in pipeline welding, you need to get appropriate training in manual as well as automatic welding.
 You also have to read welding blueprints symbols correctly.

 Patience to handle tough situations